wp-plugins/app-store-assistant/readme.txt

 === App Store Assistant ===
 Contributors: sealsystems
 Donate link:http://theiphoneappslist.com/donate/
-TTags: iOS, App Store, iTunes, apps, appstore, iphone, ipad, mac, LinkShare, linksynergy, TradeDoubler, DGM Requires at least: 3.3
+TTags: iOS, App Store, iTunes, apps, appstore, iphone, ipad, mac, LinkShare, linksynergy, TradeDoubler, DGM, music Requires at least: 3.3
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 3.0
+Stable tag: 4.2.1

-The App Store Assistent adds 3 shortcodes to display an ATOM feed or the detail of an app from Apple's App Store.
-Affiliate program ready.
+The App Store Assistent adds 5 shortcodes to display an ATOM feed or the detail of an item from Apple's App or iTunes Stores.
+Affiliate ready.

 == Description ==

-This Wordpress plugin displays a list of iOS or Mac apps from an ATOM feed (http://itunes.apple.com/rss) or the detail for the app via the app's ID.
-It also converts the app's link to use your affiliate program.
-It adds 3 shortcodes to display an ATOM feed or the detail of an app from Apple's App Store.
+This Wordpress plugin displays a list of iOS or Mac apps from an ATOM feed (http://itunes.apple.com/rss) or the detail for Songs, Albums, Movies, Short Films, TV Episodes, Seasons and Music Videos or Apps via the item's ID.
+It also converts the items's link to use your affiliate program.
+The App Store Assistant plugin adds 4 shortcodes to display an ATOM feed or the detail of an item from Apple's App Store or the iTunes Store.
 It also has the ability to use an affiliate program to earn commissions on click-throughs.
 Demo at http://TheiPhoneAppsList.com or http://TheMacAppsList.com

+Works with the LinkShare/Linksynergy, TradeDoubler and DGM Affiliate Programs.

+You can also add a shortcode to a Private page and have your own quick search function.
+Searches for iOS or Mac apps.
+Displays the shortcode already filled out.

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Change your preferences under Settings

 == Available Shortcodes ==

-[ios_asaf_atomfeed atomurl="http://itunes.apple.com/us/rss/toppaidmacapps/limit=25" more_info_text="open in App Store..."]
+[asaf_atomfeed atomurl="http://itunes.apple.com/us/rss/toppaidmacapps/limit=25" more_info_text="open in App Store..."]

 [ios_app id="123456789" more_info_text="open in App Store..."] (where "123456789" is the iOS app's App Store ID)

 [mac_app id="123456789" more_info_text="open in Mac App Store..."] (where "123456789" is the Mac App Store ID)

+[itunes_store id="123456789" more_info_text="open in iTunes..."] (where "123456789" is the iTunes Store ID) works with Songs, Albums, Movies, Short Films, TV Episodes, Seasons and Music Videos

+[appStore_IDsearch] Add this short code to a Private page in Wordpress to have your own quick search function.
+Searches for iOS or Mac apps

 == Changelog ==

+= 4.2.1 =
+* Fixed Issue with search styles

+= 4.2 =
+* Added shortcode to have a private search page

+= 4.1 =
+* Added a button to insert shortcode for iTunes Store
+* Added a button to insert shortcode for App Store
+* Added a button to insert shortcode for Mac App Store
+* Added a button to insert shortcode for Apple ATOM feed

+= 4.0 =
+* Added a new shortcode for iTunes Store
+* Added ability to display Music Albums, Songs and Music Videos
+* Added ability to display Movies, Short Films
+* Added ability to display TV Episodes and Seasons
+* Added choice of App icon size and % adjust
+* Added choice of iTunes icon size and % adjust
+* Can choose different size icons when viewed on iPhone
+* Smaller buy button choice for viewing on iPhone (less text)
+* Fixed iTunes Serach API error issue where "collectionId" is used in Albums rather than specified "collectionID"

+= 3.0.2 =
+* Very minor CSS changes
+* Added additional CSS tags
+* Fixed Description
+* Cleanup of PHP & HTML code (no functional changes)

+= 3.0.1 =
+* Change text "Rating" to "Age Rating" for Age Advisory
+* Change background color for app icons div to transparent

 = 3.0 =
 * Added Affiliate Network support for TradeDoubler and DGM